Pleanog/lmu-course-aii/Lectures/Session 03 - Intro to Neural Networks.md

 - **Normal Random Noise**: Adding noise drawn from a normal (Gaussian) distribution.
     ![[Pasted image 20250718000805.png]]

 - **Perlin Noise**: A type of gradient noise often used to generate natural-looking textures and patterns.
+It adds a smooth curve as we do not want jittery noises everythigng in the world usually has more gradients than hard edges.
     ![[Pasted image 20250718000827.png]]

 ### General Data Augmentation Ideas